Mnuchin says small business rescue loans launch Friday, despite lender confusion

-WASHINGTON (Reuters) - U.S. Treasury Secretary Steven Mnuchin said he was pressing ahead with the Friday launch of a $349 billion coronavirus rescue loan program for small businesses despite confusion over last-minute final rules and lenders unprepared to approve applications.
+WASHINGTON (Reuters) - U.S. Treasury Secretary Steven Mnuchin said he was pressing ahead with the Friday launch of a $349 billion coronavirus rescue loan program for small businesses, after conceding to bank demands to fix aspects of the program that they said could cause participating lenders legal and financial risks.

 Mnuchin told a White House briefing on Thursday that the Treasury and the Small Business Administration had decided to double the interest rate on the loans to 1% from 0.5% previously so that small banks with higher deposit costs don’t lose money.

-He said the SBA application system would be “up and running” on Friday, and encouraged businesses to go to lenders to apply for loans.
+He said the SBA application system would be “up and running” on Friday, and encouraged businesses to go to lenders to apply for loans, although he acknowledged not every bank would be in a position to start processing applications.

 “You get the money, you’ll get it the same day, you use this to pay your workers.
 Please bring your workers back to work if you’ve let them go,” Mnuchin said.

-However, he acknowledged that not every lender would be in a position to issue loans on Friday.
+The Treasury and SBA also on Thursday evening issued new guidance on the program, which is aimed at keeping Main Street businesses from restaurants to nail salons from laying off their employees amid widescale shutdowns.

-Treasury and SBA issued guidance on the program on Thursday evening, but lenders were still in the dark about procedures to issue loans in the program aimed keeping closed Main Street businesses from restaurants to nail salons from laying off their employees.
+That guidance should go some way to addressing concerns lenders had that the speed of the loans, which the administration has promised would be issued within days, would preclude them from performing their usual due-diligence to prevent fraud, money laundering and other misconduct.

-Speed of loan issuance had been given a high priority, but lenders have voiced concerns about potential liabilities for fraud, anti-money laundering violations and other legal requirements.
+It will allow banks to rely on certifications from borrowers, and reassures banks they will not be liable if borrowers break the rules of the program.

-“Financial institutions like ours are still awaiting guidance from the SBA and the U.S. Treasury,” JPMorgan Chase & Co (JPM.N) said in an email on Thursday to small business customers on Thursday.
+On Wednesday, Washington bank groups including the powerful Independent Community Bankers of America scrambled to raise their concerns with the administration and warned banks would not be able to participate until they were fixed, according to the sources and public letters.

-“As a result, Chase will most likely not be able to start accepting applications on Friday, April 3rd, as we had hoped,” according to the email seen by Reuters and verified by a bank spokeswoman.
+Spokespeople for Treasury and SBA did not respond to requests for comment.

-The speed of the program, approved by Congress less than a week ago, has put major strains on the Small Business Administration, a low-profile agency known for its methodical approach to government-guaranteed loans for small firms..
+The massive program, approved by Congress less than a week ago, has put major strains on the Small Business Administration, a low-profile agency known for its methodical approach to government-guaranteed loans for small firms..

 The $349 billion government-guaranteed loan program is a centerpiece of the $2.2 trillion U.S. coronavirus rescue package.
 Depending on their size and payroll, owners of businesses can get loans of up to $10 million to cover about eight weeks of payroll and other qualified overhead expenses such as rent and utilities.